More totally untrue myths:

 This is a persistent myth, and a couple of Rookies reported having friends in their 30s who still believe it.
 Listen, just because it hasn’t happened yet doesn’t mean it can’t happen, even if you’ve had unprotected sex on a number of occasions.
-If you have ovaries and a uterus and are pre-menopausal, you are fertile for three to four days, generally, of your cycle, around the time of ovulation (when your ovaries release an egg), and even though this generally happens midway through the cycle, it’s hard to predict.
+If you have a working uterus and ovaries, you are probably fertile for three or four days of your cycle, around the time of ovulation (when your ovaries release an egg), and even though this usually happens midway through the cycle, it’s hard to predict.
 And because sperm can live in your body for up to five days, it’s even harder to estimate your window of non-impregnability.
 It’s possible that not ever getting pregnant was just dumb luck, and there’s no reason to assume that you don’t have to take precautions or fear that you won’t ever have children.
 Someone is considered infertile only after they’ve been actively trying to get pregnant for a year, because it can take totally fertile people that long even when they’re trying their very best.
 Getting a period every month is a pretty good sign that you are capable of getting pregnant.

 Abortions are dangerous.